* Dollar index slips to lowest since Dec. 1

 The dollar's index against a basket of six major currencies slipped to 92.842 at one point, its lowest level since Dec.
 1.

 The index has dropped 9.2 percent this year, putting it on track for its biggest annual slide since 2003.

 "Bond yields have pulled back from their peaks and the dollar is trading with a soft tone," said Satoshi Okagawa, senior global markets analyst at Sumitomo Mitsui Banking Corporation in Singapore, referring to a pullback in U.S. 10-year Treasury yields.

 The U.S. 10-year Treasury yield stood at 2.425 percent on Thursday, having come off a nine-month high of 2.504 percent set last week.

-The euro rose 0.4 percent to $1.1929.
-The single currency has gained more than 13 percent so far this year, well on the way for its best annual performance since 2003.
+The euro scaled a 3-1/2 week high of $1.1920.
+The single currency has gained 13.3 percent so far this year, well on the way for its best annual performance since 2003.

 This week's drop in the dollar probably partly reflects a sell-the-fact type of reaction after U.S. President Donald Trump signed U.S. tax reforms into law last week, said Lee Jin Yang, macro research analyst for Aberdeen Standard Investments in Singapore.